- New CR-V Hybrid

 2020 Honda CR-V

 The base 1.5-liter turbo-4 has good power but its gift is fuel efficiency.
-A CR-V Hybrid, due next year, will have even better fuel efficiency but we haven’t yet driven it.
+A CR-V Hybrid is even more fuel-efficient and slightly more powerful.
+Both are easy to drive.

 The CR-V’s 7.8 inches of ground clearance will suit nearly any all-weather situation—snow storms and torrential rains look out.
 We’d stop short of taking the CR-V to the boulder field, but the small Honda crossover is far more capable than many buyers will ever ask it to be.